akeneo/pim-community-dev/.github/ISSUE_TEMPLATE.md

 Then explain the expected behavior, the encountered behavior and the steps to reproduce.

+Please note that we do offer support only in a "_best effort_" mode without any engagment on the resolution time.

+**I'm submitting a Feature Request**

+Explain the use case and the expected behavior.
+We will consider it and submit to the Core team.

 **I'm asking a Question**

 Please submit your question via the Akeneo Slack user group https://akeneopim-ug.herokuapp.com/

-**I'm submitting a Feature Request**

-Please submit your feature request via the forum https://www.akeneo.com/forums/forum/feature-request/

 **I'm using the Enterprise Edition**